telexintegrations/NLP-Sentiment-Analysis-Modifier-Integratio/README.md

 ---

 ## ✉️ Contact
-For any inquiries or support, please reach out via [your email or GitHub].
+For any inquiries or support, please reach out via [tanzeglenn@gmail.com].

 Happy coding! 🎉